UC Master Gardeners of Sacramento County

 • Allows space for a wider variety of fruit and a longer harvest season

 Fruit bush trees can be grown singly, two in a hole, three in a hole, four in a hole, or in a hedgerow.
-There will be examples of these during the tour.
+There are examples of these below.

 The key to fruit bush training is pruning in May, and again after harvest.
 Vigorous trees may need a third pruning in late summer.